OctopusSamples/NDCDevOpsWorkshop/README.md

 * Staging: when blue is active, green becomes the staging environment for the next deployment.
 * Rollback: we deploy to blue and make it active.
 Then a problem is discovered.
 Since green still runs the old code, we can roll back easily.
-* Disaster recovery: after deploying to blue and we're satisfied that it is stable, we can deploy the new release to green too.
+* Disaster recovery: after deploying to blue and we're satisfied that it is stable, we can deploy the new Release to green too.
 This gives us a standby environment ready in case of disaster.

 You can read more [here](https://octopus.com/docs/deployment-patterns/blue-green-deployments)

 #### Red/Black

-When deploying new versions of a centralized application like a web service, there is a strategy you can use to direct production traffic to the new version only after it has been successfully deployed and optionally tested.
+When deploying new versions of a centralized application like a web service, there is a strategy you can use to direct production traffic to the latest version only after it has been successfully deployed and optionally tested.
 This strategy goes by the name blue/green or red/black, with each color representing a copy of the target environment.
 Traffic is routed to one color or the other (or potentially both in a canary deployment or during A/B testing, but that's a story for another time).
 Having two environments running side by side hosting different versions of an application means traffic can be switched over, and back again if an issue is found, with little to no downtime.

 So why is this strategy referred to as both green/blue and red/black?
 Do these colors imply technical differences?